Home Removable Implant Dentures/Overdentures

 • Bar-Retained Overdentures

-Bar-retained overdentures involve a metal bar that runs along the jawline, attached to two or more implants that are placed in the jawbone.
+Bar-retained overdentures involve a metal bar that runs along the jawline, attached to two or more implants placed in the jawbone.
 The overdenture fits over the bar and is secured with clips or other types of attachments.
-This setup distributes the biting force more evenly across the jaw than traditional dentures, making it an excellent option for patients with significant bone loss who require the even distribution of forces to reduce the risk of implant failure.
+This setup distributes the biting force more evenly across the jaw than traditional dentures.
+This makes it an excellent option for patients with significant bone loss who require the even distribution of forces to reduce the risk of implant failure.
 It’s also well-suited for those seeking a more stable and less intrusive option than conventional dentures, as it minimizes movement and provides a natural feeling of security and comfort.

 Lower denture has metal housings built into the underside of the denture with nylon inserts that snap onto and into the abutment on the implant to secure the prosthesis.